Top Online Clinical Psychology Doctorates: Schools, Careers & More

 How long does it take to earn a Clinical Psychology PhD degree online?

-Doctoral degree program lengths also vary substantially between programs depending on factors like academic discipline, credential type (PhD or other doctoral degree), and the student’s chosen study pace (full-time or part-time).
+Doctoral degree program lengths vary substantially between programs depending on factors like academic discipline, credential type (PhD or other doctoral degree), and the student’s chosen study pace (full-time or part-time).
 You may have even heard that some doctorates can be earned in as little as one year, though that’s not the case with online clinical psychology PhD programs.

 What are some common admission requirements for online Clinical Psychology PhD programs?